-Tip: This is a good example to explain requirements overriding.
-We all know the importance of keeping the OpenSSL library updated.
+Tip: This is a good example of overriding requirements given the importance of keeping the OpenSSL library updated.

-Now imagine that a new release of OpenSSL library is out, and a new conan package for it is available.
-Do we need to wait until the author pocoproject generates a new package of POCO that includes the new OpenSSL library?
+Consider that a new release of the OpenSSL library has been released, and a new corresponding Conan package is available.
+In our example, we do not need to wait until pocoproject (the author) generates a new package of POCO that includes the new OpenSSL library.

-Not necessarily, just enter the new version in [requires]:
+We can simply enter the new version in [requires] section: